ngjsjordan/tp/docs/DeveloperGuide.md

 1. User requests to list clients.
 2. ClientSquare shows a list of clients.
 3. User requests to delete a specific client in the list.
-4. ClientSquare deletes the person.
+4. ClientSquare deletes the client.

     Use case ends.